 Every October is Let's Talk Month

-Governor Mark Dayton proclaimed the month of October 2018, as: Let's Talk Month.
+The month of October 2019 is Let's Talk Month.

 "Let's Talk Month" is a national and statewide initiative that supports partnerships between families and their communities in order to help foster positive attitudes about sexuality and promote open and honest conversation with young people about relationships and sexuality.